datasciencecampus/rail_reporter/README.md

 python src/build_timetable.py <zip_file_name> <data_directory> <output_directory> --dump_date 01082022 --date 02082022
 ```

-Which would use `<zip_file_name>`, take the ATCO.CIF data "dump" date as 01/Aug/2022 and filter it to 02/Aug/2022.
+which would use `<zip_file_name>`, take the ATCO.CIF data "dump" date as 01/Aug/2022 and filter it to 02/Aug/2022.

 #### Make Visualisations

-Then, can make visualisations by running:
+Then, you can make visualisations by running:
 ```shell
 python src/make_visualisations.py
 ```